FAQs About Cannabidiol (CBD)

 Did the 2018 Farm Bill change the legal status of CBD under federal law?

 - Provisions of the 2018 Farm Bill amended the federal Controlled Substances Act of 1970 so that hemp plants containing no more than 0.3 percent THC are no longer classified as a schedule I controlled substance under federal law.
-The Act also broadens the definition of 'hemp' (Section 297A) to include "any part of the plant, including .... extracts [or] cannabinoids" that do not possess greater than 0.3 percent THC on a dry weight basis.
-This language seemingly allows for the future legalization (under federal law) of some CBD-specific products, presuming they are derived from licensed hemp producers who are in compliance with both state and federal regulations, and are marketed in such a way that does not violate the Food, Drug and Cosmetics Act.
-However, to date, significant disagreement exists among experts as to whether traditional hemp plants are a viable source for cannabinoid extraction.
+The Act also broadens the definition of 'hemp' (Section 297A) to include "any part of the plant, including .... extracts [or] cannabinoids that do not possess greater than 0.3 percent THC on a dry weight basis."
+This language allows for the legalization (under federal law) of some CBD-specific products, presuming they are derived from dually state/federally licensed hemp producers who are in compliance with both state and federal regulations, and are marketed in such a way that does not violate the Food, Drug and Cosmetics Act.

-- Further, nothing in the Act overrides the authority of the US Food and Drug Administration "to regulate products containing cannabis or cannabis-derived compounds under the Federal Food, Drug, and Cosmetic Act (FD&C Act) and section 351 of the Public Health Service Act."
-The agency further states: "Additionally, it's unlawful under the FD&C Act to introduce food containing added CBD or THC into interstate commerce, or to market CBD or THC products as, or in, dietary supplements, regardless of whether the substances are hemp-derived. … We'll take enforcement action needed to protect public health against companies illegally selling cannabis and cannabis-derived products that can put consumers at risk and are being marketed in violation of the FDA's authorities."
+- However, at present, the FDA asserts: "[N]othing in the Act overrides the authority of the US Food and Drug Administration "to regulate products containing cannabis or cannabis-derived compounds under the Federal Food, Drug, and Cosmetic Act (FD&C Act) and section 351 of the Public Health Service Act."
+The agency further states: "Additionally, it's unlawful under the FD&C Act to introduce food containing added CBD or THC into interstate commerce, or to market CBD or THC products as, or in, dietary supplements, regardless of whether the substances are hemp-derived. ...
+We'll take enforcement action needed to protect public health against companies illegally selling cannabis and cannabis-derived products that can put consumers at risk and are being marketed in violation of the FDA's authorities."